Local forms for the double $A_n$ quiver: Introduction

 \subsection{Conventions}

-Throughout this paper, we work over the complex number $\mathbb{C}$, which is necessary for various statements in \S \ref{geometry}.
+Throughout this paper, we work over the complex numbers $\mathbb{C}$, which is necessary for various geometric statements in \S \ref{geometry}.
 The definitions of $Q_{n, I}$ and $\x_i$ are fundamental, and are repeated in \S\ref{mono}.
-We also adopt the following notation. \begin{enumerate} \item Throughout, $n$ is the number of vertices in the quiver $Q_{n, I}$, and $I \subseteq \{1,2, \dots, n\}$ is the set of vertices without loops in $Q_{n, I}$. \item Set $m\colonequals 2n-1-|I|$, which equals the number of $\x_i$ in $Q_{n, I}$. \item Vector space dimension will be written $\dim_{\C}V$. \end{enumerate}
+We also adopt the following notation. \begin{enumerate} \item Throughout, $n$ is the number of vertices in the quiver $Q_{n, I}$, and $I \subseteq \{1,2, \dots, n\}$ is the set of vertices without loops in $Q_{n, I}$. \item Set $m\colonequals 2n-1-|I|$, which equals the number of $\x_i$ in $Q_{n, I}$. \item Vector space dimension will be written $\dim_{\C}V$. \item We write $\mathbb{C}^{\times}$ for the multiplicative group of nonzero complex numbers. \end{enumerate}